Total steps: 4

-Section 1 (SE 2085 6458 / 54.0767, -1.6828) Brimham Rocks to Riva Hill (1.7 km / 1.1 miles) From the Brimham Rocks car park, go down the road you came in on, but before reaching the public road turn right down the track marked Private Road to Druids Cave farm.
-After about 75m - and just before the track passes between a gap in a wall with a National Trust boundary marker - there’s a footpath to your left.
-Take this path and then immediately the left fork to continue to the road.
+From the Brimham Rocks car park, walk down the road you came in on.
+However, before reaching the public road, turn right down the track marked 'private road' to Druids Cave Farm.
+After about 80yds (75m), and just before the track passes between a gap in a wall with a National Trust boundary marker, there will be a footpath to your left.
+Take this path, then immediately take the left fork to continue to the road.
 Cross the road and take the footpath signposted Nidderdale Way.
-Follow this path for about 1 km to a stile at the boundary of Brimham Rocks.
-Over the stile and continue straight on, then through onto a farm track.
-Straight on for about 250 m to a junction where the paved track turns left and another track forks to the right.
+Follow this path for about 0.6 miles (1km) until you reach a stile at the boundary of Brimham Rocks.
+Climb over the stile and continue straight on until you reach a farm track.
+Go straight on for about 275yds (250m), until you get to a junction where the paved track turns left and another track forks to the right.

-Section 3 (SE 2263 6446 / 54.0756, -1.6556) Warsill Parish Hall to Brimham Rocks Road (2.1 km / 1.3 miles) Turn left on the road, and continue straight on and up a rising concrete paved farm track.
-Bear right on the track at the top, then straight on through a small gate where the track bears right to the farm.
-After some 200 paces cross a stile at the Brimham Rocks site boundary, then in another 10 paces or so take the path to the right slightly downhill.
-When you reach a wall in a small copse of Silver Birch, follow the path to the left.
-In about 25 paces cross the bridge over a spring, then another 15 steps further on the path swings left.
-Follow the path across a gulley on a duckboard bridge, the path then turns sharp right.
-Follow the gently rising path through Silver Birches and on to the open heather and bracken moorland.
-You can now see Brimham Rocks ahead, and in another 400m or so you’ll reach Brimham Rocks Road which runs right through the property.
+Turn left at the road and continue straight on, up a rising concrete farm track.
+At the top of the track, bear right, then continue straight on through a small gate, where the track bears right to the farm.
+After 200 paces or so, cross the stile at the Brimham Rocks site boundary; then, in another 10 paces or so, take the path to the right, heading slightly downhill.
+When you reach a wall in a small copse of silver birch trees, follow the path to the left.
+In about 25 paces, cross the bridge over the spring, then follow the path as it swings to the left.
+Follow the path across the duckboard bridge, after which it turns sharply to the right.
+Follow the gently rising path through the silver birch trees, and on to the open heather and bracken moorland.
+You'll now be able to see Brimham Rocks ahead, and in another 450yds (400m) or so, you’ll reach Brimham Rocks Road, which runs right through the property.

-Section 4 (SE 2138 6502 / 54.0806, -1.6746) Brimham Rocks Road to Brimham Rocks (0.8 km / 0.4 miles) Turn left at Brimham Rocks Road, and after about 150 paces along the road, on your right and opposite to a rough lay-by, there’s a path into the bracken which by taking and heading slightly left will take you towards the refreshment kiosk, toilets and visitor centre near the highest point on the site, which you’ll see as you proceed upwards.
-OR - if you prefer, you can continue on the road to the Brimham Rocks site entrance to the car park.
-The refreshment kiosk, toilets and visitor centre are then straight up the main track, or meander amongst the rocks.
+Turn left at Brimham Rocks Road, and after about 150 paces you'll see a path to your right, opposite a rough layby.
+Taking the path into the bracken and veering to the left will take you towards the refreshment kiosk, toilets and visitor centre close to the highest point of the site.
+If you prefer, you can continue on the road to the Brimham Rocks site entrance.
+The refreshment kiosk, toilets and visitor centre are then straight up the main track (or you can meander amongst the rocks).